stusherwin/expense-claims/spec/Spec.md

 ### Notes/Questions

-1. If the user doesn't verify their email address, Catalyst will never be notifed that they have registered.
+1. If the user doesn't verify their email address, Catalyst will never be notified that they have registered.
 The system should send the user a reminder email if they haven't verified after a period of time
 2. What happens if Catalyst doesn't approve a user registration?
 Should there be a way to inform the user that they need to change their details before they can be approved?
 3. Users will need to be added and removed from co-ops and working groups after their initial registration.
 Should a user be able to update their own co-op and working group membership or should only Catalyst be able to do this?
 If the user is allowed to do this then presumably Catalyst would also need to approve these changes before they take effect.
 4. Users should be able to change their name, email address and bank details, presumably Catalyst would not need to approve these changes.